Deploying via Docker

 Open apt sources list in a text editor, like nano:

-Scroll to the bottom and look for the lines:
+Scroll to the bottom and find the following lines:

 deb [arch=amd64] https://download.docker.com/linux/ubuntu focal stable# deb-src [arch=amd64] https://download.docker.com/linux/ubuntu focal stable